syedazainabshariq/FreelanceFusion/README.md

 # FreelanceFusion
-Connecting talent with opportunity seamlessly.
+This Repository focuses on connecting talent with opportunity seamlessly. by which users, or clients can easliy drop off their desire!